 How Do You Test Testosterone levels?

-We use a dried blood spot test, which is a form of collection where patients place blood drops on a filter card after a finger prick with a lancet.
+We use a dried blood spot test, a form of collection where patients place blood drops on a filter card after a finger prick with a lancet.
 Once dry, blood spot cards are incredibly stable for shipment and storage, and the dried blood format offers excellent correlation with serum tests.

 Why Measure in Blood Spot?